Anupam1612/your-foot-doctor-by-talented_tribe/README.md

 Solution Approch:

-we diveded into three parts to solve this problem
+we diveded problem into three parts.

 ---Artificial Inteligence and Machine Learning
 ---Frontend Developement